magmagon/magmagon/README.md

-- 👋 Hi, I’m @magmagon
+- 👋 Hi, I’m @magmagon, you can call me mag.
-- 👀 I’m interested in ... getting an internship
+- 👀 I’m interested in drink production, force carbonation, water treatment.
-- 🌱 I’m currently learning ... how to get an internship
+- 🌱 I’m currently learning python programming, thermodynamics.
-- 💞️ I’m looking to collaborate on ... getting an internship
-- 📫 How to reach me ... davislu.cactus@gmail.com
+- 💞️ I’m looking to collaborate on machine learning datasets.
+I need data to train the machine.
+You can reach me at davislu.cactus@gmail.com if you would like to help out.

 <!---
 magmagon/magmagon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.